 - Select api in the Scopes section.
 This allows Container Registry to obtain information about the source code repository and set the callback hook for automatically building images from source code through the GitLab API.

 Note If the access token you obtained does not have sufficient permissions, you will fail to create a source code repository in the Container Registry console.
 In addition, pay attention to the validity period of the access token.

 Step 2: Bind Container Registry to your GitLab account

 - Log on to the Container Registry console.
 Go to the Code Source page and click Bind Account next to GitLab.

 - In the Private GitLab dialog box, set the following parameters:

 - Username: Enter the username on GitLab.

 To obtain the username, click your profile picture on GitLab.
-This username is the credential for logging on to GitLab.
+This username is the credential that is used to log on to GitLab.